-The process of bacterial isolation and identification centered on the deep rectal swabs initially collected and preserved.
-These samples were placed into buffered peptone water and incubated for 24 hrs at 37°C. To identify E. coli, a loopful of the culture was introduced and allowed to incubate for 24 hrs at 37°C. Subculturing was subsequently performed repeatedly until a pure culture of E. coli on MacConkey agar was successfully obtained.
+The process bacterial isolation identification centered on the deep rectal swabs initially collected and preserved.
+These samples were placed into buffered peptone water and incubated for 24 hrs at 37°C. To identify E. coli, a loopful of the culture was introduced and allowed to incubate for 24 hrs at 37°C. Subsubsequently performed culturing was repeatedly until a pure culture of E. coli on MacConkey agar was successfully obtained.